zaidcareem/contact-management-system-mysql-javafx/README.md

 #### Note :

-When adding a new contact,
+When adding a new contact, or editing an existing contact;

 The value user intends to enter as the contacts' number has a condition  **: it cannot exceed (2^31 - 1)**